- Giveaway Official Rules

 5. World Travel, Inc. will respond to inquiries directed to firstname.lastname@example.org within forty-five (45) calendar days.

 6. World Travel, Inc. is registered with JAMS as its alternative dispute resolution (ADR) provider based in the U.S. for the Directive and the Swiss Federal Act of Data Protection.
 Accordingly, JAMS is the independent dispute resolution body designated by World Travel, Inc. to address complaints and provide appropriate recourse without cost to the individual.
 World Travel, Inc. is not opposed to individual’s electing to invoke binding arbitration for the resolution of complaints.
-Individuals may contact Kathleen A. Pierz, Practice Development Manager, Global at firstname.lastname@example.org, to confirm World Travel, Inc.’s enrollment with JAMS.
-More information about JAMS can be found at www.jamsadr.com.
+Individuals may contact Kathleen A. Pierz, Practice Development Manager, Global at email@example.com, to confirm World Travel, Inc.’s enrollment with JAMS.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
+Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted. .

 7. As a participant in the Privacy Shield, World Travel, Inc. agrees to be subject to the investigatory and enforcement powers of the DOT and FTC.
 Accordingly, World Travel, Inc. may be required to disclose Personal Data to DOT, FTC, or other applicable U.S. government agencies in response to, e.g., national security needs, law enforcement requirements, or World Travel, Inc.’s liability for onward transfers.